RahulJain75/Invoice-generator-app/Implementation_Journal.md

 1. Adding a company logo to enhance branding.
 2. Creating a functional Add Item button using JavaScript.
 3. Introducing an SGST (State Goods and Services Tax) option in the app for better tax calculation.
+4. Introducing an CGST (Central Goods and Services Tax) option in the app for better tax calculation.

 These features were added to improve the application's usability and professional appearance.